dorebell/DJamBot/README.md

-# JamBot: Music Theory Aware Chord Based Generation of Polyphonic Music with LSTMs
+# DJamBot: Combining JamBot's Chord Based LSTM Generation of Polyphonic Music with Dynamics

+This repository is under construction.
+Forked from https://github.com/brunnergino/JamBot, with the intetion of adding dynamics.

 ## Paper